holoviz/panel/doc/how_to/display/markdown.md

 ```
 ````

-Once we have initialized the extension any subsequent Markdown blocks will be rendered as part of the application, e.g. we can put some description in our application.
-If you also want to render some Python code with having Panel interpret it as code use `.py` as the language declaration:
+Once we have initialized the extension any subsequent Markdown will be rendered as part of the application, e.g. we can put some description in our application.
+If you also want to render some Python code without having Panel interpret it as code, use `.py` as the language declaration:

 ````markdown
 This application provides a minimal example demonstrating how to write an app in a Markdown file.